 Two folks minded the bar.
 A guy seemed to be in charge of serving thru the window while a woman wiped down the bar and took care of the tulip-shaped cordial glasses bathing in a copper basin under a lazy, constant stream of cool water.
 Her name was Mirjam and she was my jenever guide.
 Mirjam’s first question for me after I told her I wanted to try some jenever was, “What spirit do you usually like to drink?”
 I told her that I drink vodka most often, and will have single malt Scotch on special occasions.
-This was an indication of which of the seven (only seven bottles out of all those?!) jenevers she would have me try.
-She chose four, each distilled in a different way, for me to try (I never did discover the personalities of the other three that I didn’t sample.
+This was an indication of which of the seven (only seven bottles out of all those?!) jenevers she would introduce.
+She chose four, each distilled in a different way, for me to try (I never did discover the personalities of the other three that I didn’t sample).
 Something on the list for the next trip.

 I told Mirjam that I had tried gin in the past and did not like it; it smelled like perfume and tasted like pine needles.
 She said that was the juniper that the Brits had added in excessive (my word) amounts to the liquor when they decided to create their own version.
-Jenever has almost no juniper by comparison, which made the it infinitely more palatable than, say, Boodles or Bombay.
+Jenever has almost no juniper by comparison, which made it infinitely more palatable than, say, Boodles or Bombay.
 Sipping my way through my jenever lesson was extremely pleasant.
 Sure, those in the know willl remind me that jenever should be drunk, hands-free, from a full glass, with the surface tension only one drop shy of liquid splashing all over the table.
 I was just learning, ya know?
 Besides, four full glasses of jenever drunk that way and I might still be propped up against the alleyway in Amsterdam.
 Hmmmm… Anyhoo…

 The first one was old (oude) jenever.
 This is made the same way as was done both before and after World War II.
 It had very little flavor, just a bit of fire at the back of my throat.
 Could be dangerous; you might not know you’d had too much until it was too late.

 Next came de Vijf – a blend of three jenevers aged for five years, hence the name (vijf is Dutch for 5).
 One part of de Vijf is aged in French cognac barrels, another in port barrels and the third portion is aged in American oak.
 Lots of personality in this one and, I seem to recall, a bit of color as well.
+Better and better.

-The fourth jenever was the Superior and, to my untrained palate at least, the nicest of the four.
+The fourth jenever was the Superior and to my untrained palate at least, the nicest of the four.
 Satiny smooth, not so much raw fire as the first two and still no real taste of the dreaded juniper berry.
 Just very, very nice.
 The Superior is distilled for three years in bourbon barrels.
 To be honest, I’ve never drunk bourbon, though I know folks who do, so I’ve no idea how the taste of the Superior jenever compares, if at all, to actual bourbon.
 Not important but what was important was finding out where to buy some to bring home.
 Mirjam smiled and pointed over my shoulder.
-“In the shop”.
+“In the shop”, she said.
 Well, of course!

 The shop was even smaller than the bar and there were several different size bottles to consider.
 I opted for the smallest – this was the beginning of my two-week trip after all; I needed to save room in the luggage for other still-unknown treasures.
 A clay bottle that looks to hold about 6 ounces.
 I was about to leave when I realized I wasn’t done – I needed to buy a glass so I could drink my jenever properly!
 Again, only one glass, with the Wynand Fockink name engraved on it, carefully packed in bubble wrap.
 I carried it in my backpack for the rest of my trip, perfectly and safely snuggled inside the metal-lined travel mug I always carry.

-The fellow who was manning the window stopped by and confided that when the Dutch are in a good mood, they say that Dutch jenever is the grandmother of British gin and when they are in a bad mod, they say that British gin is the bastard granddaughter of Dutch jenever.
+The fellow who was manning the window stopped by and confided that when the Dutch are in a good mood, they say that Dutch jenever is the grandmother of British gin and when they are in a bad mood, they say that British gin is the bastard granddaughter of Dutch jenever.
 Ha!